Sewing & Fabric Alterations: Career & Education Requirements

 Sewing and fabric alterations professionals produce clothing and other fabric goods for consumers.
 While these workers sometimes complete training courses offered through vocational schools or apprenticeship programs, many learn their skills on the job.

 Sewing Machine Operators

 Sewing machine operators usually work for clothing and other fabric goods manufacturers.
 These workers are presented with pre-cut pieces of fabric and material to sew together using a machine.
 They may also be responsible for adding buttonholes or fixing stiches.

-The U.S. Bureau of Labor Statistics (BLS) projects that employment for these workers is likely to decline by at least 10% from 2010 to 2020 (www.bls.gov).
-As of May 2012, the BLS indicated the median annual salary for sewing machine operators was $21,270.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment for these workers is likely to decline by 26% from 2012 to 2022 (www.bls.gov).
+As of May 2013, the BLS indicated the median annual salary for sewing machine operators was $21,490.

 Tailors, Dressmakers and Custom Sewers

 Tailors, dressmakers and custom sewers are skilled workers who alter, repair and even sew custom garments for their customers.
 Many work in dry cleaning shops, as customers of these establishments often appreciate being able to drop off a garment to be cleaned and repaired at the same time.
 They may shorten hems, record alteration requirements on clothing tags and insert padding.

 The BLS predicts little or no change in employment levels for tailors and sewers between 2012 and 2022, noting that while many people don't use these services, there is demand among affluent clients and high-end stores for custom sewing and tailoring.
 The median yearly salary for dressmakers, tailors and custom sewers was $25,590 in May 2013, according to BLS data.